 Welcome to the essential reference for governors in the Vale Academy Trust.

-Please bookmark this page, so you can find it quickly when you need to (it's a 'hidden page', which simply means it's not listed in the site's main menu).
+Please bookmark this page in order that you can find it quickly when you need to (it's a 'hidden page', which simply means it's not listed in the site's main menu).